Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Theoretical Framework

-which resembles a standard eigenvalue problem, except that the effective Hamiltonian depends on the spectral parameter $\lambda$.
-Thus the effective-Hamiltonian formalism reduces the original $N$-dimensional eigenproblem $H|\Psi\rangle=\lambda|\Psi\rangle$ to a $d$-dimensional \emph{nonlinear} eigenproblem on $\mc H_d$.
+which has the form of an eigenvalue equation except that the effective Hamiltonian itself depends on the spectral parameter $\lambda$.
+In this sense, the Feshbach formalism reduces the original $N$-dimensional linear eigenproblem $H|\Psi\rangle=\lambda|\Psi\rangle$ to a $d$-dimensional \emph{nonlinear} eigenproblem on $P\mathcal{H}$.